Menu

 The minor complements any major on campus and provides both intellectual breadth and depth in a challenging new area of inquiry that is gaining a high level of interest in businesses, government agencies, and non-governmental organizations.
 A minor in Sustainability Studies and a major in any discipline will provide excellent thinking and problem-solving skills for you as a citizen, employee, or graduate student.

 Please note that students wishing to declare the minor must do so one full academic year in advance of graduation.
-For example, students graduating in Fall 2022 must declare the minor no later than the drop/add period in Spring 2022.

 What's Required